-Pre-law advising, coordinated by the College of Arts and Letters, is provided by faculty in a variety of disciplines at JMU who can assist you in selecting those courses that will provide you with the intellectual challenge and skills necessary for success in law school.
+Pre-law advising, coordinated by the College of Arts and Letters, is provided by faculty in a variety of disciplines at JMU who can assist students in selecting those courses that will provide students with the intellectual challenge and skills necessary for success in law school.

-Because entrance into law school is highly competitive, you should contact a pre-law adviser early on to make sure you are selecting courses that will provide you with the best preparation.
-You are not formally assigned to a pre-law adviser; you may choose any one of the pre-law advisers listed on the pre-law website.
+Because entrance into law school is highly competitive, students should contact a pre-law advisor early on to make sure they are selecting courses that will provide them with the best preparation.